 Tip: If there are multiple administrators responsible for uploading and posting images, bepress Consulting Services can enable an “assign” feature, allowing you to allocate the submissions to individual administrators and distribute the responsibilities.

-Administrators will most likely post images immediately after upload, via the Publishing Queue that is built into the submission confirmation screen.
+Administrators will most likely post images immediately after upload, via the Publishing Queue that is built into the submission confirmation screen (described above).
 However, if creators are uploading their own images, or administrators need to go offline before posting, an administrator may post a previously submitted image at any time.

 From the Image Details page: